 Today, Brandon and I just purchased our dream home and have four children: Brody (11), Ryder (9), Sophia (7), and Axton (2).
 He works as a Narcotics and Violent Crimes Agent and I work from home as a social media marketer while I work on my book and continue to grow our Postpartum Pineapple Community.
 My ultimate dream is to grow my community into a company and travel to different events, sharing my story in front of thousands.
 I just want women to know they are loved, valued, and have the power to speak up for themselves if they’re struggling!
 ‘It’s okay to not be okay, it’s not okay to stay that way,’ is my motto.
 I hope this touches lives and gives people the courage to share their own story!”

 This story was submitted to Love What Matters by Kelsi Ullom.
-You can follow her journey on Instagram, Facebook, and TikTok.
+You can follow her journey on Instagram, Facebook.
 Follow the Postpartum Pineapple on Facebook and Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this here: